Case file

 Money & Stability Tarot Spreads

-Focus on the person you're asking about.
+Focus on the situation you're asking about.
 Shuffle the deck until it feels right.
 When ready, draw 4 cards and place them in order.

 Focus on your question, then shuffle.